Aunkush21/Uni-Task---University-Portal/README.md

-This was just a task given by my university
+This was just a task given by my university.
 Not an official project from university :)